Specialist uses of F-gases

 Metered dose inhalers (MDIs) and electronics manufacturers

-If you manufacture or supply MDIs, or produce electronics components, you must:
+If you manufacture or supply MDIs, or produce electronics components:

-• recover any F-gas fluid at the end of life of containers used to supply F-gases, but not MDIs themselves
+- Recovery obligation: Recover any F-gas fluids at the end of life of containers used to supply F-gases (excluding the MDIs themselves)

 GOV.UK: F-gases Guidance for users, producers and traders